OFFICIAL 2022 WON CABO TUNA JACKPOT RULES

 3) The tournament director reserves the right to alter starting and finishing times to coincide with weather, tides and probability of better fishing conditions.

-4) It is recommended that all anglers and crew view the scheduled Angler/Captains' Welcome Meeting on FB Live on Cabo Tuna Jackpot Facebook page Wednesday night at 6 p.m.
-If your team chooses to not view it, that team will automatically accept and agree to be bound by all instructions/rules announced on the broadcast.
+4) It is recommended that all anglers and crew attend the scheduled Angler/Captains' Welcome Meeting at the Tesoro Resort conference center Wednesday night at 7 p.m.
+At least one team member must attend in person, if your team chooses to not to attend, that team will automatically accept and agree to be bound by all instructions/rules announced on the meeting.

 5) A video of a qualifying fish being gaffed and boated must be available to the tourney staff.
 20 seconds to a minute is adequate, and being time-stamped (most phones or videos are) will be sufficient.
 The video may also be used in the official video to promote the WON Cabo Tuna Jackpot.